 In the present day, the process of digitization is creating greater opportunities for automation and continues to revolutionize communication, commerce and every aspect of modern life.
 Especially in the last decade, the rise of digitization has been heavily dependent on newer digital technologies, including cloud computing, machine learning, artificial intelligence (AI), internet of things (IoT) and business intelligence.

 Examples of digitization

-Here are some common examples of information that can undergo digitization:
+The following are some common examples of information that can undergo digitization:

 The benefits of digitization

-There are many advantages to digitization.
+- Ease of access.
 Digital information can be easily stored, accessed and shared.
 This is especially important in today's business world, where information needs to be quickly and easily accessible by employees, customers and partners.

-Finally, digitization can help businesses save money by reducing the need for paper documents and other analog materials.
+- Reduced costs.
+Digitization can help businesses save money by reducing the need for paper documents and other analog materials.

 The key to a successful enterprise digital transformation is a strong understanding of the desired business goals.
 Once an organization understands these goals, it can select the right digital technologies and partners to help digitize the business.

 The disadvantages of digitization